materialsinnovation/pymks/doc/intro.rst

 material property.

-First we need to make some microstructures and their effective stress values to fit our model with.
-Let's create 200 examples of 3 different types of microstructures, totaling 600 microstructures.
+First we need to make some microstructures and their effective stress values to fit our model.
+Let's create 200 random instances 3 different types of microstructures, totaling to 600 microstructures.

 .. code:: python